DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - Changes to the Brief
     - Lack of accountability for those changes
  - Threat modeling allows the brief to be locked, since new features will require a review of the threat modeling
- - Not doing threat models means that that the &#39;Security implications of X have not been considered&#39; (X is a project, a sprint, a new feature, a new integration with 3rd party, etc...)
+ - Not doing threat models means that that the 'Security implications of X have not been considered' (X is a project, a sprint, a new feature, a new integration with 3rd party, etc...)
  - Threat model leads to the creation of risks which are then given to the business owners